 I have worked with supervisors that conducted their business in a very safe manner and were able to make production schedules very easily.
 They had high expectations for employees to work in a safe manner.
-These supervisors complied with or exceeded safety requirements in conducting work assignments.
-They had a history of taking care of employees and having very few injuries within their ranks.
-They developed a relationship and wanted to ensure that their employees go home at the end of the day.
+These supervisors complied with or exceeded safety requirements and had a history of taking care of employees and having very few injuries within their ranks.
+They develop a relationship and want to ensure that their employees go home at the end of the day.

-I have also worked with those who are the exact opposite of this, supervisors who were constantly taking shortcuts in order to make production, very often at the expense of an injured employee.
+I have also worked with the exact opposite of this situation.
+Supervisors that were constantly taking short cuts in order to make production and very often at the expense of an injured employee or damaged property.
 They felt that injuries were just a cost of doing business and really had no compassion for their workers.
-Some even felt that work-related scars and injuries were badges of honor.
-The sad fact is that many of these supervisors are still in the workforce today, and have not changed their thought processes.
+Some even felt that work-related scars and injuries were a badge of honor.
+The sad fact is that many of these supervisors are still in the work force today and have not changed their thought process.
 I have heard countless times from these supervisors that "that is the way we have always done it."
-Change happens; get on board or jump ship.
+Change happens.
+Get on board or jump ship.